Tsabo/ClipMate/README.md

 **Built with .NET 9, WPF, and DevExpress**
 *A modern recreation of the classic ClipMate clipboard manager*

-Status: Active Development | Last Updated: November 24, 2025
+Status: Active Development | Last Updated: December 4, 2025